Hablamos Español Insurance Companies We Work With

 After a fire closed a retail building for months, the owner filed a business income claim but had scattered records of the rent roll and continuing expenses.
 The carrier paid based on what could be proven, which was less than the actual loss.

 Clean records of the rent roll, leases, and ongoing costs would have supported the full claim.
+This is a composite example, and the details are illustrative.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.